 - 1. If member has a current PCA but wishes to change PCA providers, the CC must determine if the new PCA provider is in network by verifying with the PCA provider directly or calling Member Services. - 2.
 If the member is requesting to use a provider out of the Blue Plus network as it has been determined that an out-of-network provider has immediate availability or that the agency is meeting a cultural need that cannot be meet by an in-network provider, the CC can authorize the out-of-network provider when it is confirmed that the provider is enrolled with DHS.
 If the provider is not enrolled with DHS the provider cannot be authorized. - 3.
+Follow process outlined in Service Updates to the Support Plan which includes updates to the member's Support Plans and member notification/signature requirements. - 4.
+If on EW and the member chooses to share a copy of the updated support plan with the PCA provider, see Service Provider Signature Requirements. - 5.
 The CC must update the Service Agreement into Bridgeview following the directions outlined in the Bridgeview Care Coordination User Guide.
 Care Coordinator must add in the Service Description if the provider is OON and enrolled with DHS.